agbleze/agric/README.md

 # agric
 Company website project.
-This project was created with HTML and CSS.
+This project was created with HTML, CSS and JavaScript.